jm3246-sys/Jm3246-sys/README.md

 Welcome to my GitHub profile!
 I’m an HR professional with over **10 years of experience** across **IT, Staffing, FMCG, Manufacturing, and Export-Import** industries.
-I’m passionate about using **data and technology** to optimize HR operations, improve employee engagement, and drive organizational performance.
+I’m passionate about using **data and technology** to optimize HR operations, improve employee engagement, and drive organizational performance.Over the years, I’ve developed a deep interest in HR Analytics and Power BI, leveraging data to uncover actionable insights that empower organizations to make smarter workforce decisions.

+I love transforming raw data into interactive dashboards that tell meaningful stories about talent, performance, and engagement which helpful to combine technology, analytics, and human capital to build high-performing, people-first organizations.
+Whether it’s optimizing HR processes or visualizing data trends, I aim to bridge the gap between HR strategy and data intelligence.

 ## 🧭 About Me